The Complete Fall Garden Checklist

 - Make Compost Tea With This DIY Home Brewer

 Fall Lawn Care

 Take care of your lawn.
-If you think of what the natural life cycle is of grass—without us mowing it—the plants would have flowered, set seed, and drop the seeds to the ground in order to supply new growth for the following year.
+If you think of what the natural life cycle is of grass—without us mowing it—the plants would have flowered, set seed, and dropped the seeds to the ground in order to supply new growth for the following year.
 As you have likely been mowing your lawn instead of letting it grow long and go to seed, it needs your help in order to continue filling in and replacing old plants.
 In the fall, you should spread seeds over the lawn with a light dusting of soil over top.
-For more about how to care for your lawn please see the organic guide to lawn care:
+For more about how to care for your lawn, please see the organic guide to lawn care: